catkin/catkin_tools/docs/verbs/catkin_build.rst

                             profile)
       --dry-run, -n         List the packages which will be built with the given arguments without building them.
+      --get-env PKGNAME     Print the environment in which PKGNAME is built to stdout.

     Packages:
       Control which packages get built.